 The nylon rope has 800 lb capacity, so it will work in almost any conditions.

-Too, this electric anchor winch comes with mounting hardware and instillation instructions, and is combatable with other popular MinnKota accessories.
+Too, this electric anchor winch comes with mounting hardware and installation instructions, and is compatible with other popular MinnKota accessories.

 - 40lb anchor weight

 One of the great things about the MinnKota Deckhand 25 is that it comes complete with a corded remote, meaning you don't have to be right on top of the winch when bringing your anchor up.